[Go back] | Publications Center | DOGAMI Home

 Mount Hood Geologic Guide and Recreation Map, by Tracy Pollock

 This map shows 75 trails in the vicinity of Mount Hood, including the Timberline Trail and Pacific Crest National Scenic Trail, as well as highways, Forest Service roads, wilderness areas, and campgrounds.
 The eruptive history of the Mount Hood area and key geologic events are described in text, photographs, and charts.
 Information for climbers and hikers is also provided.

-Mount Hood Geologic Guide and Recreation Map, 1 double-sided sheet, water-resident paper, 36 x 18 inches, by Tracy Pollock.
+Mount Hood Geologic Guide and Recreation Map, 36 x 18 inches, by Tracy Pollock.

 This map for the outdoors enthusiast uses a laser-based terrain elevation technology called lidar (light detection and ranging) as the base.